 When?: 2022 Festival not announced.
 But you can check out these 7 places to discover Cantonese Opera in Hong Kong Where?: Stage performances are held at a variety of venues, including the newly opened Grand Theatre at Xiqu Centre, in the West Kowloon Cultural District, in itself worth a visit.
 Also very convenient for visitors are the Grand Theatre at the Hong Kong Cultural Centre at the Tsim Sha Tsui Promenade as well as the Hong Kong City Hall in Central.

 How Much?
 Ticket prices vary depending on event.

-Tickets for a stage performance at the Hong Kong Cultural Centre for example range from HK 100- HK 350.
+Tickets for a stage performance at the Xiqu Center for example range from HK180 - HK480, at the Hong Kong Cultural Centre from HK 100- HK 350.

 Where?
 Throughout Main Street USA at Hong Kong Disneyland How Much?
 Disney Street Summer Party activities are free with Park Admission.

 Remember you can buy discount tickets online at Klook.com:

 HK Disneyland Discount Tickets Adult HK639 HKD570 US$73, Children HK475 HKD435 US$56